 Michelle Parisou.
 In her factory outlet on Main Street, watch Michelle Parisou and her team design, print, and sew their high-end apparel, then browse the small outlet selection, including bags made from excess fabric.

-Hill’s Hardware.
+Hill’s Hardware General Store.
 Since 1947, Shellie Heaton’s family has sold hardware — and now outdoor decor and locally made artisan goods, too — in the former Southern Hotel.
-Check out the historical photos and the original 1920s grand staircase, and say hello to the store cat, Reese’s Cup.
+Check out the historical photos and the original 1920s grand staircase.

 Carrier Houses Bed & Breakfast.
 Russell Knight and Jim Masek welcome guests to their two-house inn with a walk through the main house, built in 1835.
 Not spending the night?
 Pop in for an unofficial tour.
 But if you do stay there, be prepared for multicourse breakfasts, cozy rooms, and friendly hosts.